stripe/stripe-android/README.md

 Note - as Google has stopped supporting Eclipse for Android Development, we will no longer be actively testing the project's compatibility within Eclipse.
 You may still clone and include the library as you would any other Android library project.

-### ProGuard

-If you're planning on optimizing your app with ProGuard, make sure that you exclude the Stripe bindings.
-You can do this by adding the following to your app's `proguard.cfg` file:

-    -keep class com.stripe.** { *; }

 ## Usage

 ### Using the CardInputWidget

-You can add a widget to your apps that easily handles the UI states for collecting card data.
+You can add a single-line widget to your apps that easily handles the UI states for collecting card data.

 First, add the CardInputWidget to your layout.